dwleonhardt/js-fundamentals/README.md

 - Operators
 - Control flow

-While part 2 builds on the above and has you wrestling with more essential concepts.
+Part 2 builds on the above and has you wrestling with more essential concepts.

 - Functions (again)
 - Arrays